greenhas/spg_website/content/Work/attending-a-conference-'among-my-own-kind'.md

 title: "attending a conference 'among my own kind'"
 tags: ["macro","Work","Barry Wellman","Anatoliy Gruzd","Yuri Takhteyev","Twitter","SSSR","SSSR 2023","community","AECT","AECT 2023","Mormonism","Mormon Studies"]
 ---
-One paper that I read and reread as I was starting to get into Twitter research was Anatoliy Gruzd, Barry Wellman, and Yuri Takhteyev's "Imagining Twitter as an Imagined Community," [published](https://doi.org/10.1177/0002764211409378) in a 2011 issue of *American Behavioral Scientists.
+One paper that I read and reread as I was starting to get into Twitter research was Anatoliy Gruzd, Barry Wellman, and Yuri Takhteyev's "Imagining Twitter as an Imagined Community," [published](https://doi.org/10.1177/0002764211409378) in a 2011 issue of *American Behavioral Scientist*.
 I thought of this paper again yesterday; more specifically, I thought about the anecdote that the article begins with:

 > Barry and Beverly Wellman moved to Toronto more than 40 years ago.
 Not being able to get a public school job at first, Beverly went to teach English-language subjects at a Jewish day school.
 She lived downtown and commuted to the suburbs.
 One day the principal asked her,
 >